piscopancer/html-elements-instancing/README.md

 The following function is responsible for "creating a new Person".
 There is no state management in the application and none on the variables are updated.
 The only responsibility of this function is instacing a new `person.html` card and filling its inputs with correspoing `person.name` and `person.surname` values.

 Unintuitevely, **events** cannot be set to the instantiated `HTMLElement` before it was appended.
 Even though the can, they get **unset** after the element gets appended.
-In order to overcome such tricky behavior, events must be set for the actual `HTMLElement`.
+In order to overcome such tricky behavior, events must be set for the actual `HTMLElement` **after** it gets appended.
 Consider the `deleteButton` example below.

 ```js
 /**